Designed & produced by Eric Maclewis

 Going Home

-Classical music has often been inspired by the traditional repertoires : it is quite the opposite for this tune that was adapted for Scottish bagpipe from the second Movement of Dvořák's New World Symphony (1893).
+Classical music has often been inspired by the traditional or popular repertoire: it is quite the opposite for this piece that was adapted for Scottish bagpipe from the main theme of the second Movement of Dvořák's New World Symphony (1893).

-Regarding the score I've written, I've tried to stay close to Dvořák's original, but it needs some compromise for the bagpipe that could displease the specialists… For example, the G (Scottish writing) in the antepenultimate bar (part 2) would be better if noted and played with a sharp, giving the sound of a natural A.
+Regarding the score I've written, I've tried to stay close to Dvořák's original, but it needs some compromise for the bagpipe, especially in the last four bars, without however altering the strength of the initial theme.

-You may also find some alternative bagpipe versions on the internet, with different notes and structures that sometimes are not so close from the original air.
+You may also find some alternative bagpipe versions on the internet, with different notes and structures.

 However, it is a wonderful melody that speaks for universality of music.